outpaddling/Coding-Standards/README.md

 respects standard build variables such as CC, CFLAGS, LDFLAGS, etc., which most package managers already provide as environment variables or via the make command.

+## OOP in C

+Object oriented design is a good practice and important for keeping complex programs maintainable.
+Unfortunately, languages with object-oriented support tend to be either overly complex, or interpreted which leads to poor performance.

+Fortunately, it is possible to easily implement a basic object-oriented design in any language with structures and typedefs, such as C.  C is a simple language that any scientist can master and provides the best general performance of any programming language if used properly.

+A web search for OOP in C will reveal lots of advice on this subject.

+1. Treat C structures like C++ or Java classes.
+This is easy to achieve following a few simple practices:

+    1. A C function should only directly access the members of one structure type.
+Use accessors and mutators for all other structure types.
+This makes it a member of that class an no others.

+    2. Prefix function names with a tag representing the class name.
+    This is an effective substitute for name spaces, e.g.
+    ```myclass::function(args)``` in C++ can be
+    ```myclass_function(args)``` in C.

+    3. Realize that the object name before the '.' in C++ or Java is really a pointer arguments.
+Hence, ```object.function(x,y);``` in C++ or Java is the same as ```function(&object,x,y);``` in C.
+    OOP is about high-level program organization, not the arrangement of language tokens.

+2. Organize your classes into separate source files as you would in C++ or Java.
+I.e., create one header file per structure type and one or more source files to contain the function (method) definitions.

+3. Create accessor and mutator functions or macros for all structure members.
+C has no "private" modifier to protect them from direct access from non-member functions, so it's up to the programmer to respect class boundaries.